awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-update-and-redeploy-application.md

 ## Redeploy the Site<a name="tutorials-wordpress-update-and-redeploy-application-deploy-updates"></a>

-Now that you've modified the site's code, use Amazon S3 and AWS CodeDeploy to redeploy the site\.
+Now that you've modified the site's code, use Amazon S3 and CodeDeploy to redeploy the site\.

 Bundle and upload the changes to Amazon S3, as described in [Bundle the Application's Files into a Single Archive File and Push the Archive File](tutorials-wordpress-upload-application.md#tutorials-wordpress-upload-application-bundle-and-push-archive)\. \(As you follow those instructions, remember that you do not need to create an application\.\) Give the new revision the same key as before \(**WordPressApp\.zip**\)\.
 Upload it to the same Amazon S3 bucket you created earlier \(for example, **codedeploydemobucket**\)\.

-Use the AWS CLI, the AWS CodeDeploy console, or the AWS CodeDeploy APIs to redeploy the site\.
+Use the AWS CLI, the CodeDeploy console, or the CodeDeploy APIs to redeploy the site\.

 **Topics**
 + [To redeploy the site \(CLI\)](#tutorials-wordpress-update-and-redeploy-application-deploy-updates-cli)